Fit and healthy father diagnosed with stage 4 bowel cancer reveals first warning sign

 He said: “The side effects have gotten worse, worse, worse, and now, chemotherapy is just not effective anymore, the body’s gotten used to it.”

-Determined to find an alternative, Geoffrey started doing his own research by looking online and found dendritic cell therapy.

-Geoffrey was told it would not be available to him in the UK so he decided to fly to a laboratory in Ulm, Germany to have the week-long treatment on October 17 2022.
+Determined to find an alternative, Geoffrey started doing his own research by looking online and found dendritic cell therapy, only to be told it would not be available to him in the UK.

 Geoffrey is due to meet with his oncologist on November 1 in the UK, but knows he may well need to pay for further vaccine doses and more treatment abroad and is continuing to fundraise to pay for that.